- Faith and Worship

 Catholic Diocese of Little Rock

-If someone had told me I would be a seminarian three years ago, I would have never believed them.
+If someone had told me I would be a seminarian four years ago, I would have never believed them.
 I had grown up around the Church, but my lack of interaction with priests outside of Mass meant that I never seriously considered the priesthood or religious life.